Empirical Game-Theoretic Analysis for Mean Field Games: Iterative EGTA for MFGs

 \subsection{Convergence to NE}

 We analyze the theoretical properties of iterative EGTA for MFGs from two aspects: the existence of NE in mean field empirical games and the convergence of iterative ETGA to NE of the full game.
-Theoretical results for the existence of NE in general MFGs have been widely studies in prior work.
-For discrete-time MFGs with finite state and action spaces, \citet{gomes2010discrete} proved the existence of NE in general case and \citet{doncel2019discrete} further extended the existence results to scenarios where transition function also depends on the population.
-For an empirical game model, since it restricts the set of strategies available to players, it is necessary to re-examine the existence result for NE.
-We assume that players are fully symmetric and prove that the NE exists in an empirical game under some general assumptions.
+We assume that players are fully symmetric (i.e., a single population) and prove that the NE exists in an empirical game under one mild assumption.

 \begin{assumption} The utility function $u(s,\mu)$ is continuous in the distribution $\mu$. \end{assumption}